winkidzz/whisperserver/README.md

 # WhisperCapRover Server

-Real-time audio transcription server using WhisperLive for true streaming with word-by-word output.
+Real-time audio transcription server using WhisperLive for **streaming-only** word-by-word transcription.
+This server requires WhisperLive streaming and will not start without it.

 ## 🚀 Features

+- **Streaming-Only**: **Requires** WhisperLive streaming - no fallback options
 - **True Real-time Streaming**: Word-by-word transcription as you speak
 - **Low Latency**: 200-800ms expected latency
 - **WebSocket API**: Real-time audio streaming